Raiondesu/eventhoven/README.md

 by **providing instruments** for unifying the event management API.\
 In other words, it allows to **unify** event management.

+It just so happens that it can do event management very efficiently too. 😉

 ---

 ## Installation